Impact Wrestling Hard To Kill lineup: The updated card for Saturday's pay-per-view event - Pro Wrestling Dot Net

 -Ethan Page vs. Karate Man.

-Powell’s POV: Impact added the mixed tag match since our last update.
+Powell’s POV: Impact added the pre-show match since our last update.
 Hard To Kill is available for $39.99 via FITE TV, and is listed for a whopping $49.95 on DirecTV.
-Join me for live coverage on Saturday night at 7CT/8ET.
+Join me for live coverage on Saturday night beginning with the AXS-TV pre-show at 6CT/7ET and the main card at 7CT/8ET.
 Dot Net Members will hear my same night audio review.

 Be the first to comment